Welcome Cincinnati and Navy Fans!

 MIDTOWN:

-– Beauty Shop serves fusion food in a swanky atmosphere for lunch, dinner, and brunch
+- Beauty Shop serves fusion food in a swanky atmosphere for lunch, dinner and brunch

-– Second Line serves New Orleans-style food (especially po-boys) and craft cocktails
+- Second Line serves New Orleans-style food (especially po-boys) and craft cocktails (moving to East Memphis in January; last day in Midtown is Jan.
+1, 2026).

 - For breakfast: Cafe Eclectic, Celtic Crossing (brunch only)